httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Intermediaries can consume and produce priority signals in a PRIORITY_UPDATE frame or Priority header field.
-Sending a PRIORITY_UPDATE frame preserves the signal from the client, but provides a signal that overrides that for the next hop; see {{header-field-rationale}}.
+Sending a PRIORITY_UPDATE frame preserves the signal from the client carried by the Priority header field, but provides a signal that overrides that for the next hop; see {{header-field-rationale}}.
 Replacing or adding a Priority header field overrides any signal from a client and can affect prioritization for all subsequent recipients.

 For both the Priority header field and the PRIORITY_UPDATE frame, the set of priority parameters is encoded as a Structured Fields Dictionary (see